BDenizKoca/nimea/README.md

 ## Usage

-Wiki editing (hosted):
-- Visit `/admin/` on the deployed site and log in to edit content via CMS.

-Map usage:
+Public map usage:
-- Player mode (default): plan routes, inspect markers, view overlays.
+- Plan routes, inspect markers, view overlays.
-- DM mode: open `/map/?dm`, sign in, then draw markers or paint terrain.
-Use “İndir” to download data or “Yayınla” to commit changes to the repo (Netlify Identity + Git Gateway).
+- Use the share button in a built route's summary to copy a link that reconstructs the same path.

 ### Route Sharing